Bonfires and cultural expression

 - support creative forms of cultural expression within communities

-- provide training to support positive change, and
+- support positive change, and

 - work with communities to encourage safe forms of cultural celebration.